When it comes to composite decking, Trex is a name known the world over.

 Finding a Professional Trex Decking Installer

-If you opt for professional installation, you will need to find a contractor that is licensed, insured, well reviewed and professional.
+If you opt for professional installation, you will need to find a contractor that is licensed, insured and professional.
 You also should find at least three such contractors to get quotes.

 Frequently Asked Questions